PoonamDaxini/upstox_assignment/README.md

 Each computted data is then written in file `/dataset/subscribe.json` Computted data is also sent to websocket to publish it to respective subscribers

+# TO DO
+1. Add prevention for publishing data.
+Only websocket or server can publish data, no other subsscriber can publish data
+2. Configure settings so that trade computation works for different interval such as `1m`, `15m` etc also works